 New Zealand recorded a net gain of Australian migrants in the year to January 31 - the continuation of a trend which could be due the relative strength of the two economies, says ASB economist Daniel Snowden.

-The big migration trend, which underpins New Zealand's strong economic growth, shows no sign of letting up.
+The big migration trend, which has underpinned New Zealand's strong economic growth, shows no sign of letting up.

-Numbers for the year to January 31 showed a net migration gain of 71,300.
+Numbers released today for the year to January 31 showed an overall net migration gain of 71,300.

 That's a record for a 12-month period and the first time in New Zealand's history the gain has topped 71,000.

 However ASB's Snowden notes: "Returning Kiwis were not the main driver this month, with a net 385 NZ citizens actually leaving the country."

 "This is in contrast to recent months, where returning New Zealanders were a key driver of rising net migration.
 However, the slack was taken up by Australian citizens, with a net 633 people choosing NZ over Australia."

 While the numbers are relatively small, they buck the historic pattern which has seen large numbers New Zealanders migrating to Australia for years.

 At the height of the mining boom in 2012 New Zealand's net loss to Australia was 39,800 residents.

 But in the year ended June 2016, that had shifted to a net gain from Australia of 1,900.